programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 }
 ```

-Then switch back to the /query endpoint and search the updated results for this new common category, with the sort of SPARQL query that is now becoming familiar:
+Then search the updated results for this new common category, with the sort of SPARQL query that is now becoming familiar:

 ```turtle
 PREFIX mydb: <http://mydb.org/schema#>